gaurav-aditya/school-management-system/README.md

 **Grade Management**: Recording and managing student grades, facilitating transparent academic monitoring.
 **Communication Portal:** An interactive platform for teachers, students, and parents to communicate and share important information.
 **Event Calendar:** Integrated calendar for scheduling and tracking school events, examinations, and holidays.
-**Responsive Design:** A user-friendly interface that adapts to different devices for a seamless experience.
+**Responsive Design:** A user-friendly interface that adapts to different devices for a seamless experience.<br>

 **Tech Stack**
-Frontend: HTML, CSS, JavaScript
-Backend: PHP
+Frontend and Backend: Java OOPS Concept
 Database: MySQL
 Web Server: Apache
 IDE: NetBeans
 Setup Instructions
-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>

 bash
 Copy code